Down Syndrome - Medical Condition

 Children with Down syndrome may have other health complications besides the usual childhood illnesses.
 No individual with Down syndrome will have all the health complications.
 However, every child needs supportive, preventative medical care.
 Early and proper health care can help people with Down syndrome better manage their condition.

 Babies with Down syndrome can be breast-fed, and breast-feeding mothers may find it helpful to talk with their doctor or nurse to prepare for the process.
-Babies and children with Down syndrome also have an increased risk of developing hypothyroidism (low thyroid hormone), leukemia, and seizure disorders.
+Babies and children with Down syndrome also have an increased risk of developing hypothyroidism (low thyroid hormone), diabetes, leukemia, and seizure disorders.
 However, early detection and treatment can help manage these conditions.

 Levels of learning ability for people with Down syndrome can range from near-normal to severe disability.
 While most people with Down syndrome have mild-to-moderate learning impairment and developmental delays, the degree of impairment is not predictable either before or after birth.
 The extra chromosome means that your baby or child will likely be slower to reach developmental milestones and will have a certain degree of learning difficulty.

 Like other children, most children with Down syndrome learn to walk and talk, ride a bicycle, read, and have a wide range of abilities and talents.
 If your child has Down syndrome, a base of good physical health and continued social support can help foster your child’s ability to learn.